Talia

 Sometimes we have to go to battle for our happiness.

-Our greatest opponents?
-The relentless internal critic, the chaotic “monkey mind,” deep-seated childhood wounds, and the exhausting habit of people-pleasing.
-Ignoring these can lead us into energy-draining trauma-bonds, leaving us feeling stuck and unfulfilled.
 Mastering your mind isn’t as daunting as it sounds.
-It’s simply a matter of acquiring new skills and learning better strategies that focus on healing the parts of us that have been wounded.
+It’s simply a matter of acquiring new skills and learning better strategies that focus on healing the parts of us that have been wounded and unattended to.

 Think of your mind as a garden that’s been tended a certain way for years.
-It’s filled with habitual thought patterns and emotional responses, some of which may no longer serve you.
-We often navigate life guided by pride and ego, unaware of how to heal our emotional scars.
-This affects not only our relationships with others but also the crucial relationship we have with ourselves.
-The path to lasting happiness begins with our willingness to embark on this healing journey.
+It’s filled with habitual thought patterns and emotional responses, some of which self-sabotage our relationships and ultimately, do not serve our highest good.
+We often navigate life based on these preconditioned thought patterns, unaware of how to heal the emotional scars that lay underneath.
+This affects not only our relationships with others but also the relationship that we have with ourselves.

 Three Acts of Life